 Reading aloud isn't the only way to encourage kids to read.
 There are plenty of opportunities during day-to-day life, like cooking together and having your child read you the recipe.
 Or when you play a new game, ask your child to read the directions aloud.

 You might invite kids to participate in your family's vacation planning by having them read through brochures or magazines about a potential destination and highlighting things of interest.

-> Kids should have a library card and lots of opportunities to use it.
+Kids should have a library card and lots of chances to use it.
 Let yours make selections or ask the librarian for help finding books.

-> As your child gets older and spends less time every day with you, reading together can continue to be a way for you to connect on a daily basis.
+Set aside time for reading together each day.
+As your child gets older and spends less time every day with you, reading together daily can still be a way for you to connect.
 Talking about what you've read gives you a window into your child's imagination and thoughts about the world.